I made $100M+ betting on NBA games, now I own a pro soccer team

 Sam Parr

-and has you know now I we said this before I don't pay attention to just too much of sports I think it's fucking insane though that like every sport is basically a gambling thing now like it's like gross like it's I think it's weird but it's
+And as you know — we said this before — I don't pay too much attention to sports.
+I think it's *fucking insane*, though, that every sport is basically a gambling thing now.
+It's gross.
+I think it's weird.

 Haralabos Voulgaris